rkd412/react-javascript-calculator-fcc/README.md

-### assignment for FreeCodeCamp involving a javascript calculator
+### Assignment for FreeCodeCamp involving a javascript calculator.
+Just a start before moving it to Codepen to be finished and graded because it is easier to begin on my local IDE.